telerik/kendo-ui-core/docs/api/javascript/ui/pivotgrid.md

 The URL of the server side proxy which will stream the file to the end user.

-A proxy will be used when the browser isn't capable of saving files locally.
 Such browsers are IE version 9 and lower and Safari.

 The developer is responsible for implementing the server-side proxy.